eliot-des/eliot-des/README.md

 ## Hi there 👋

+I'm a first year master student in Electroacoustic at Le Mans Université.
+My c

 <!--
 **eliot-des/eliot-des** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.